JeremiahKaren/35percent.github.io/_posts/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring.md

 ---
 layout: post
-title: "Southwark's lost social housing"
+title: "Southwark's lost section 106 social housing"
-subtitle: "Ombudsman finds that Council doesn't know whether social housing is being delivered"
+subtitle: "Ombudsman finds Council doesn't know how much social housing it's getting from developers"
 published: true
 ---
 The Local Government Ombudsman has issued the [damning judgement](http://35percent.org/img/LGOFinalDecisionSOR.pdf) that Southwark Council has no procedure to ensure that social rented housing approved by the Council's planning committee is actually being delivered.
 The Ombudsman further found that without a monitoring procedure _'it is hard to know ..how many social housing units...developers [have] delivered'.
 Or indeed, how many remain social housing units.’_